By default, Windows uses following network priority order:

 fMinimizeConnections and let its Value data set to 0.

 4. Close Registry Editor and reboot to make changes effective.
-After restarting your system, you’ll see the both wireless and wired network connections are active atm.
+After restarting your system, you’ll see that both wireless and wired network connections are active atm.